1EnK/ore-wizard/README.md

 - Clone the repository and navigate to the project directory.

-- Add the project directory to the PATH environment variable.
+- Add the project directory to the PATH.
     ```bash
     export PATH=$PATH:$HOME/ore-wizard
     ```